The Archive

 Top War: Battle Game — The Merge Tutorial That Becomes a 4X

-Top War's ads show a satisfying merge puzzle: drag two soldiers together, get a stronger soldier.
-The merge mechanic does exist — for about thirty minutes.
-Then the game becomes a full 4X with alliance wars and $100 packs.
+Top War's ads show a merge puzzle: drag soldiers together, get stronger ones.
+It exists — for thirty minutes.
+Then the game becomes a full 4X with $100 packs.

 Hybrid Bait, 4X Reality